 The verses are written as a ‘question and answer’ sequence, a traditional English ballad form.
 Charles Carrington identified “Barnacle Bill the Sailor” as a basis for the structure.
-If so, Kipling has dispensed with the traditional thrice repeated question and incorporated question, answer and commentary in what was originally the eight-line response.
-In addition, line length and metre have been altered, incorporating a bugle call and slow and quick march time, so that the end result is a world away from the bawdy, rollicking tone of the possible original.
+If so, Kipling has dispensed with the traditional thrice-repeated question and incorporated question, answer, and commentary in what was originally the eight-line response.
+In addition, line length and meter have been altered, incorporating a bugle call and slow and quick march time, so that the end result is a world away from the bawdy, rollicking tone of the possible original.

 Both are ‘question and answer’ poems with question and answer on alternate lines but with very little resemblance to the form of “Danny Deever”.
 However, it is significant that the two protagonists in Hannah’s and Alice’s favourite are a sinister stranger, called ‘Meet-on-the-Road’, and a child on the way to school, called ‘Child-as-it-Stood’, clearly forerunners of ‘Files-on-Parade’.

 As the first of Rudyard Kipling’s poems to incorporate the views and the dialect of the ordinary soldier with, for the times, an almost unimaginable subject matter, “Danny Deever” struck the English reading public as astonishingly and dramatically different.
 It was widely acclaimed when published and has since been singled out by critics and poets alike as one of Rudyard Kipling’s outstanding works: